thakurajayL/quality-share/docs/stories.md

 *   **Story 2.7:** As the librarian, I want the manual submission script to automatically detect the content type (e.g., blog post vs. research paper) and provide an option to override it.
 *   **Story 2.8: Generate Hugo Data File**
     *   As a developer, I want the pipeline to generate a `site/data/articles.json` file from the `published_content` table in the SQLite database, so that Hugo can easily access the curated article data.
+*   **Story 2.9:** As a developer, I want to configure the AI Curation Pipeline to run on a recurring schedule using GitHub Actions, so that new content is discovered and processed automatically without manual intervention.

 ---